-Element Nature conservation The re-establishment of aquatic habitat within the impoundment will be encouraged through the following actions: Rehabilitating and restoring areas impacted by scouring, erosion and slumping Promoting the natural regeneration of trees and shrubs Controlling introduced weeds and feral animals in accordance with the Project Weed Management Plan and Feral Animal Control Program.
+Element Nature conservation Promoting the natural regeneration of trees and shrubs Controlling introduced weeds and feral animals in accordance with the Project Weed Management Plan and Feral Animal Control Program.
 Water flows downstream of the construction areas will be maintained to prevent the drying of aquatic habitat and to maintain water quality.
 A flow diversion strategy will be implemented at Rookwood while the existing fish lock at Eden Bann Weir will remain in operation during construction of the right bank.
-Flows will be maintained within the natural river channel at river crossing construction areas • A Drainage, Erosion and Sediment Control Plan will be developed and implemented (Section 4.1) A Water Quality Management Plan will be developed and implemented (Section 4.4) • A Waste and Hazardous Materials Management Plan will be developed and implemented.
-(Section 4.12) Aquatic habitats immediately upstream and downstream of the construction footprints and river crossing construction areas will be monitored for signs of degradation during the construction phase and aquatic fauna relocated if conditions deteriorate to threshold levels (to be confirmed) in isolated pools Night lighting will be minimised where practicable.
-Wildlife hazards Construction areas would be inspected by a suitably qualified professional prior to the commencement of construction activities to identify wildlife hazards including estuarine crocodiles, snakes and spiders within the construction area All construction staff would receive appropriate education and training to address the risks associated with wildlife • Construction staff are to avoid entering areas known to be used by crocodiles and where possible, avoid walking along the banks of the river or creeks Signage will be strategically placed to warn of the presence of estuarine crocodiles, the dangers they pose and actions to avoid contact Queensland Health alerts for mosquito borne diseases such as dengue fever and Ross River fever will be monitored and all construction staff will be educated on the risk of mosquito borne diseases including personal protective measures through onsite inductions Any areas on site with the potential to hold water will be monitored and drained to prevent stagnant water accumulation.
+Flows will be maintained within the natural river channel at river crossing construction areas A Drainage, Erosion and Sediment Control Plan will be developed and implemented (Section 23.4.1) A Water Quality Management Plan will be developed and implemented (Section 0) A Waste and Hazardous Materials Management Plan will be developed and implemented.
+(Section 0) Aquatic habitats immediately upstream and downstream of the construction footprints and river crossing construction areas will be monitored for signs of degradation during the construction phase and aquatic fauna relocated if conditions deteriorate to threshold levels (to be confirmed) in isolated pools Night lighting will be minimised where practicable.
+Wildlife hazards Construction areas would be inspected by a suitably qualified professional prior to the commencement of construction activities to identify wildlife hazards including estuarine crocodiles, snakes and spiders within the construction area All construction staff would receive appropriate education and training to address the risks associated with wildlife Construction staff are to avoid entering areas known to be used by crocodiles and where possible, avoid walking along the banks of the river or creeks Signage will be strategically placed to warn of the presence of estuarine crocodiles, the dangers they pose and actions to avoid contact Queensland Health alerts for mosquito borne diseases such as dengue fever and Ross River fever will be monitored and all construction staff will be educated on the risk of mosquito borne diseases including personal protective measures through onsite inductions Any areas on site with the potential to hold water will be monitored and drained to prevent stagnant water accumulation.
 Monitoring Site will be visually monitored for weed infestations in accordance with an established schedule.
 During vegetation clearing, the area being cleared will be monitored daily to ensure only approved vegetation is removed.
 Additionally, a fauna spotter/catcher may be required to monitor the felling.
 Excavations will be checked daily prior to construction.
+Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
+Corrective action Immediately reinstate areas incorrectly disturbed Amend procedures if vegetation clearing occurs outside approved areas

-Element Nature conservation • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
-Corrective action Immediately reinstate areas incorrectly disturbed Amend procedures if vegetation clearing occurs outside approved areas Contact DEHP for local wildlife carer Use a water truck to clean vegetation along access tracks and adjacent construction sites if significant dust deposits on vegetation are identified Retrain all Project employees and sub-contractors in nature conservation if the Nature Conservation Management Programme is not being implemented All Project employees and sub-contractors will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.
+Element Nature conservation Contact DEHP for local wildlife carer Use a water truck to clean vegetation along access tracks and adjacent construction sites if significant dust deposits on vegetation are identified.
+Retrain all Project employees and sub-contractors in nature conservation if the Nature Conservation Management Programme is not being implemented All Project employees and sub-contractors will modify work practices as required and instructed by the Environmental Manager/Officer, with managerial support.

-4.4 Water Management Programme
+23.4.4 Water Management Programme